 Noah Hough presented CSMR resources for senators and grad students as a whole.
 She also said that senators can start their own committee.

 [Point of Information] Charles Bugre added that CSMR is a great opportunity if there’s something senators expected from GPSS and are not seeing.
-It’s the reason for stipends in elections and judicial committees.
+It’s the reason for stipends in elections and judicial committees.For more background information on the CSMR, see : https://tinyurl.com/csmr2025

 [Motion] Charles Bugre motioned to extend by one minute.
 (No name stated) seconded.
 No objections.
 7:55pm